-You’re also covered if there’s fire or smoke damage, or other damaging events.
+You’re also covered if there’s fire, smoke, or other damaging events.

 Loss of Use

-If there’s a fire or another covered event in your building that damages your unit to the point where you find it’s inhabitable, loss of use will reimburse you for any hotel stays, as well as for any meals you have at restaurants.
+If there’s a fire or another covered event in your building that damages your unit to the point where you find it’s inhabitable, loss of use will reimburse you for any hotel stays and any meals you have at restaurants.